 Each plot was harvested mechanically to determine economic yield at maturity; total system productivity is usually calculated by summation of rice equivalent yield in a specified cropping system.
-Cropping system productivity was calculated by dividing the total system productivity by the duration of crop and relative production efficiency was determined by total system yield under diversified improved RCT cropping system multiplied by total system and it is expressed in percentage.
+Cropping system productivity was calculated by dividing the total system productivity by the duration of crop and relative production efficiency was determined by total system yield under diversified improved RCT cropping system multiplied by total system yield under the existing system and divided by the system yield under the existing system and it is expressed in percentage.